-When you were a child, you were probably taught to pray as Jesus did by saying, “Our Father, who is in Heaven, hallowed be your name…” or whenever you went to bed, the standard “Now I lay me down to sleep, I pray the Lord, my soul, to keep…” Or before we ate, the classic: “God is grace, God is good, Lord we thank you for our food…”
+When you were a child, you were probably taught to pray as Jesus did, by saying, “Our Father, who is in Heaven, hallowed be your name…” or whenever you went to bed, with the standard “Now I lay me down to sleep, I pray the Lord, my soul, to keep…” Or before we ate, the classic: “God is great, God is good, Lord we thank you for our food…”

 And if you prayed consistently, you probably repeated and recycled those same three prayers like an old college t-shirt.
 I’m not saying there’s anything wrong with repeating prayers, but after saying the same prayers a few hundred times, our prayers can become routine, and potentially meaningless if we’re not careful.
 So, how do you pray when you don’t know what say?
 It’s easy, just remember the word PRAY.

 Simply start by praising God for who He is and what He’s done for you.
 I’m talking about the little things we often take for granted: the air in our lungs, the beat of our hearts, the blood in our veins, the strength in our bones, and even the sane thoughts in our head.
 And I haven’t even mentioned your marriage, your children, your family, and the other people you love.
 Just ask yourself, “What does God mean to me?” and “What has he done for you?”
 Now praise and thank Him for it.